Adir-SL/LottiePlayer/README.md

  - Download the latest release file
  - Extract the ZIP file
- - Copy the APP file to youe Application folder
+ - Copy the APP file to your Application folder
  - Double click to open Lottie Player

 ## Releases